 Yeah, I don’t really like being that mom.

-I try not to go too crazy… after all, I know my C gets real food 99% of the time… so the rare fruit snack or handful of cheeries won’t kill her.
+I try not to go too crazy… after all, I know my kids gets real food 99% of the time… so the rare non homemade fruit snack or handful of gold fish crackers won’t kill her.
 But still.
 Sundays are always the worse as we head off to church and then my parents’ home.
 I practice my deep breathing, picture lovely things, and wish I had a better alternative to the processed offerings that seem to come at every angle.
 Why can’t I just find a healthy fruit snack!?!

 I’m glad you asked!
-Not only are these healthy fruit snacks made from whole fruit, but they also use grass-fed gelatin.
-This stuff is full of beneficial things like collagen (essential for strong nails, hair, and beautiful skin).
+Not only are these homemade healthy fruit snacks made from whole fruit, but they also use grass-fed gelatin.
+Gelatin has lots of benefits and can help keep nails strong, hair beautiful, and skin young.
 It’s also a great source of high quality protein and amino acids.
 In fact, for my picky kids, these homemade fruit snacks are a heavenly gift.
 They love them.
 I love them.
 Everyone loves homemade healthy fruit snacks!
 (Clap your hands and sing along!)

 Sweetened only with a little bit of honey, and colored by the fruit themselves, these snacks are simple, delicious, and very kid (and crazy mom) friendly.
 Blueberry is my favorite (which is saying something because it’s my least favorite berry of the bunch).
 Combined with the lemon juice… oh boy.
 They are good.
 Yes, these yummy treats are a truly healthy fruit snack.

-2/3 cup fresh lemon juice or fresh orange juice (if you don't like sour go with orange, but I definitely prefer the lemon!)
+- ⅔ cup fresh lemon juice or fresh orange juice (if you don't like sour go with orange, but I definitely prefer the lemon!)

-3. Puree mixture using a immersion blender or small blender (my magic bullet works great for this!
+- Puree mixture using a immersion blender or small blender (my magic bullet works great for this!
 Just be sure to cool slightly before moving over.)

-Note: I like to keep these in my fridge (I love cold things!), but they do transport and keep nicely at room temperature.
+Note: I like to keep these homemade fruit snacks in my fridge (I love cold things!), but they do transport and keep nicely at room temperature.

-A healthy fruit snack… who knew it could be so easy?
+A healthy homemade fruit snack… who knew it could be so easy?